 Motorcycle Ride Scheduled to Benefit Coastal Women’s Shelter – Kicking Off Domestic Violence Awareness Month

 Coastal Women’s Shelter announces the annual benefit motorcycle ride on Saturday, October 3, 2020.
 Over 200 motorcycle riders are expected to participate in a 109-mile ride that winds through scenic roads of Craven, Pamlico, Jones, and Beaufort counties.
-This ride will begin at Harley-Davidson of New Bern and end at Union Point Park where the fun will continue in pig pickin’ and beer garden, entertainment and a blood drive also to benefit Coastal Women’s Shelter.
+This ride will begin at Harley-Davidson of New Bern and end at Temple Baptist Church, 1500 Kingdom Way, where the fun will continue in pig pickin’ and beer garden, entertainment and a blood drive also to benefit Coastal Women’s Shelter.
 This event will kick off National Domestic Violence Awareness month.

 “Since the pandemic outbreak Coastal Women’s Shelter’s planned fundraising events have been curtailed and dramatically impacted.
 Being mindful of social safety and respectfully complying with North Carolina’s guidelines, for the fall we are moving forward with our first event of this year.
 This fun motorcycle ride will be one event that will help us not only raise money but raise awareness during Domestic Violence Awareness Month for the agency,” states Tova Hairston, Executive Director of Coastal Women’s Shelter.